Ninaswiftie09/Redes/README.md

-# UVG Manual MCP Network Assistant
+# Manual MCP Network Assistant

+## Author
+  Nina Nájera Marakovits - 231088

-A command-line chatbot for **CC3067 Networks - Project 1**.
+A command-line chatbot for Networks.
 It connects Gemini to local Model Context Protocol (MCP) servers and implements the MCP client and the custom server manually with JSON-RPC 2.0.
 No MCP SDK is imported by the project code.